 We have received additional patents based on the 1G HTS wire structure and processes related thereto.
-As of March 31, 2004, we have approximately 131 patents and patents pending worldwide related to 1G HTS wire technology, and licenses to approximately 333 worldwide patents and patents pending owned by others for 1G HTS wire technology.
+As of December 31, 2004, we have over 125 patents and patents pending worldwide related to 1G HTS wire technology, and licenses to over 300 worldwide patents and patents pending owned by others for 1G HTS wire technology.
 We believe we have a very strong intellectual property position in the area of 1G HTS wire.
+Currently, we are one of six companies worldwide, and the only one in the Western Hemisphere, manufacturing 1G HTS wire.

-Over the past year we have made significant progress in expanding our 1G HTS wire manufacturing capacity to meet growing customer demand for HTS wire.
-In December 2002, we produced our first saleable wire in a new 355,000-square-foot HTS wire manufacturing facility located in Devens, MA.
+In December 2002, we produced our first saleable 1G HTS wire from our state-of-the-art 355,000-square-foot HTS wire manufacturing facility located in Devens, Massachusetts.
 Operations, engineering and sales for the AMSC Wires business unit are located there as well.
-Current production capacity is 1,400 kilometers per year.
+Current production capacity is 1,400,000 meters per year.
 The facility has been designed to expand the production capacity on a "just-in-time" basis as product demand increases.